jacko972/The_Staff_Handbook/4-Policies.md

 * Please use your Ngineered.com email address for activities you conduct through work.

+## 4.1.1 Work Environment

+### INTRODUCTION

+All staff are responsible for maintaining a clean, tidy and safe working environment.
+Our office is also used to entertain customers and is the public face of the company.
+It's also where we spend a lot of time so lets make it fun and useable.

+### KEY POINTS

+* If you see something that needs tidying/cleaning, do it.

+* If you see something that needs repairing, report it to either Matt or Ric.

+* If you have a suggestion to improve the office bring it up with your line manager.

+* If you notice we need supplies in the office, be it paper/ink/coffee/etc please try and raise this with Ric or Matt before its runs out.

 ## 4.2 Equal Relations Policy

 ### INTRODUCTION